luongz/iptv-jp/README.md

 # We need your help
-Spend 60$/month for the project.
+Spend 30$/month for the project.
 Check out the paypal in the list.

-Bank transfer (VN) & via Crypto : pm via Email/Discord
+Bank transfer (VN) & via Crypto : pm via Email.

 # QnA
 Q: Can you turn off the subtitles on some channels?
 (AT-X,...)